navisveritas/idempotent-crm-automation/README.md

 2. Error Handling & Reliability
 Built with a "failure-first" mindset to ensure 100% reliability:
 - Retries: Mission-critical HTTP Request nodes are configured with exponential backoff retries to handle transient network or API timeouts.
- -Fallback Paths: The GHL update node includes a logic-based rollback/fallback plan.
+- Fallback Paths: The GHL update node includes a logic-based rollback/fallback plan.
 If the automated tagging fails, the system bypasses the "success" path and triggers a high-priority manual intervention alert.

 3. Monitoring & Alerting
 - Global Monitoring: A dedicated Error Trigger node acts as a global listener, capturing any unhandled execution failures across the entire workflow.